 7. Sing a song

 Music is an extremely powerful way to say “I love you”.
 Do you play an instrument?
 Can you sing?
 If so, write a song expressing your love for your partner.
-If you can’t play an instrument, or sing, and the best you can do is a bad karaoke version of Wonderwall, then if your partner is right for you, they’ll love and appreciate that just as much as a perfectly tuned song.
-There’s nothing nicer than to hold hands in the car while driving, singing together to your favourite songs.
+If you can’t play an instrument or sing, and the best you can do is a bad karaoke version of Wonderwall, then if your partner is right for you, they’ll love and appreciate that just as much as a perfectly tuned song.
+There’s nothing nicer than to hold hands in the car while driving, singing together to your favorite songs.

 8. Come up with your own “I love you” code

 Sometimes you don’t even need to say it.
-It’s lovely if it’s in code, like you can say it without anyone else even knowing you’ve said it.
+It’s lovely if it’s in code like you can say it without anyone else even knowing you’ve said it.
 For us, 3 hand squeezes means “I love you” and 4 hand squeezes back means “I love you too.”

-Other love-codes you could use are 1.4.3 (counting the letters in each word), using quotes or phrases from a movie or tv show to each other, giving each other a cute nickname or using a word that only means something to the two of you.
+Other love-codes you could use are 1.4.3 (counting the letters in each word), using quotes or phrases from a movie or tv show to each other, giving each other a cute nickname, or using a word that only means something to the two of you.

 9. Keep on surprising them

-Turning up to see them on their lunch break, bringing them a treat while you’re passing or literally “just calling to say I love you” are the nicest things.
+Turning up to see them on their lunch break, bringing them a treat while you’re passing, or literally “just calling to say I love you” are the nicest things.
 Don’t overuse them as you could come off kinda stalker-ish, y’know?
 But once in a while, it’s lovely to have a surprise call or text for no other reason than just to say “I love you.”
 I made my partner an apology cake once.
 We never argue, but I was being kinda moody (I guess I just needed chocolate or something…) so I made him a cake and iced it with the words “Sorry for being a moody moo”.
-He loved it, and seemed to really appreciate it.
+He loved it and seemed to really appreciate it.

 10. Know how your partner accepts love

 In all honesty, each and every person is so different.
-The way one person accepts love is gonna be totally different to how another person accepts love.
+The way one person accepts love is gonna be totally different from how another person accepts love.
 So, the key to it is to find out what would make your love happy, and how would they like to be told or shown that they are loved.

-I know that if I bake my partner a cake, make him cute Valentines presents, write him love notes telling him we need to get more milk or hide giant toys around the house, he feels loved.
+I know that if I bake my partner a cake, make him cute Valentine’s presents, write him love notes telling him we need to get more milk or hide giant toys around the house, he feels loved.
 And he knows with me, when he plans surprises, makes time to spend with me and holds my hand when we sleep makes me feel loved.

 The key to it is just knowing your partner, and although that’s sometimes a very long journey, when you get there, saying “I love you” becomes the easiest, most amazing thing in the world.